Property Damage Claims Repair and Rebuilding

 We describe the depreciation as the difference between the total insurance estimate and the amount withheld by the insurance company and paid at completion When an insurance company pays a claim, it is paid as Actual Cash Value (ACV) or Replacement Cost Value (RCV).
 The differences between the two are its current-day value (ACV) before damage and the actual cost to repair or replace an item back to its original condition (RCV).
 Depreciation measures the difference between the two payments.
 On a Replacement Cost Policy, the depreciation is recoverable and paid out by the insurance company when the work is substantially completed.
 With an Actual Cash Value policy, the amount of use or age that has been provided is deducted from the replacement cost and the homeowner may be required to pay Restoration-Pro the difference between ACV and RCV if the insured does not have RCV coverage.
 In some instances, the insurance company releases the depreciation when the insured and contractor have a signed contract prior to commencement.

 Our Insurance Coverage

 Restoration-Pro is insured with general liability and worker’s compensation insurance.
 A copy of the insurance documents will be provided on request.

-We describe the deductible as the amount of the property owner's responsibility subtracted from the payout on the insurance claim.
-The insurance field adjuster creates the estimate using their pricing structure and software.
+The field adjuster creates the estimate using their pricing structure and software.
 Our process involves reviewing the insurance estimate for any possible items missing from the adjustor’s estimate.
 Therefore, the structure of your estimate and deductible is created by the adjuster.
 In some instances, the insurance company or adjuster will instruct the homeowner to engage its’ contractor to prepare the estimate.
-In this situation Restoration-Pro will provide the estimate for your insurance company for approval.
+In this situation, Restoration-Pro will provide the estimate for your insurance company for approval.